Autonomous Issue Resolver: Towards Zero-Touch Code Maintenance: Experiments and Benchmarks

-On the top of classic benchmarks, we simulated a realistic scenario, where the AI agent is tasked with resolving reported software issues and its output is reviewed by a professional engineer.
-We selected 10 open-source Python repositories to represent a spectrum of complexity, from low-dependency utilities (jsonpickle) to high-complexity image processing libraries involving C-extensions (Pillow).
+In addition to public benchmarks, an exploratory repository-level study is conducted on 10 open-source Python repositories spanning low- to high-complexity maintenance settings.
+A total of 100 issues (10 per repository) represents a spectrum of complexity, from low-dependency utilities (jsonpickle) to high-complexity image processing libraries involving C-extensions (Pillow).
 The selection criteria required repositories to have active maintenance, $>1k$ stars, and a history of well-documented issue resolution to serve as the ground truth.
 "Complexity" is qualitatively assessed based on dependency depth and code coupling (see Table~\ref{tab:github-repos}).
-The evaluation utilized a curated set of $N = 100$ coding tasks, split into 50 easy, 40 medium and 10 high-complexity challenges.
+The purpose of this study is ecological validity; it is not intended to replace standardized benchmarks such as SWE-bench.

+Each system is evaluated under the same wall-clock and tool budget.
+A task in each trajectory is counted as resolved only if the generated patch satisfies the issue requirements under manual inspection and all repository tests pass.
+Because the issue set is curated for resolvability and the context is reconstructed from the final PR, these results should be interpreted as a controlled exploratory comparison rather than as a definitive leaderboard.

 The evaluation focused on two aspects: the functional correctness of the proposed solution (checked manually) and pass/no-pass for all unit tests.
 A key principle of this methodology was to assess autonomous unsupervised problem resolution capabilities.